-CEQA Significance Determinations for Land Use and Planning
+CEQA Significance Determinations for Land Use and PlanningWould the project:

-a) Physically divide an established community?

-b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-a-b) No Impact.
-The proposed project would take place within the existing Caltrans right-of-way, and would not divide an established community or conflict with any land use plan, policy, or regulation.
+- a) Physically divide an established community? - b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? - a-b) No Impact.
+The project will take place within the existing Caltrans right-of-way, and will not divide an established community or conflict with any land use plan, policy, or regulation.